 “That leads directly to my next question.
 How were you able to rationalize the fact that Ron is gay with your own upbringings?”

-Tammy’s answer was more typical.
-“I had difficulty accepting that Ron could be gay, but my background in psychology and counseling made me realize that what I needed was a little self-counseling.”
+Tammy’s answer was perhaps more typical.
+“I had difficulty accepting that Ron could be gay, but my background in psychology and counseling made me sit down and realize that what I needed was a little self-counseling.”
 She chuckled, “and Ron tossed some of my own platitudes back at me when I tried to prod him about whether he was gay or just a horny, confused teen.
 I’d say it took me about twenty-four hours to come to my senses and accept Ron unconditionally regardless of his sexuality.”

 “Yes,” Tammy replied, “Jason and Ron are boyfriends.
 I told Betty they are best friends, which they are.
 But you asked me the question directly and I answered truthfully.
 However, I’m a little concerned about Betty’s reaction when she learns that they are boyfriends.
 And she will eventually learn.”